 Native Americans were said to nourish their beards using a combination of castor oil, almond oil, and grapeseed oil, which they mixed together.

 These days, the Man Made Beard Company's premium beard oils are made by hand.
 Their oils are designed with you in mind, with a contemporary aroma and only the best components.
 These components include Argan oil, Jojoba Oil, and Sweet Almond oil as the primary carrier oils!

-Man-Made Beard Oils encourage beard growth by reaching the hair follicles and replenishing the natural oils in your hair and skin underneath.
+Man-Made Beard Oils encourage beard growth by reaching beyond your hair follicles, hydrating, Conditioning and Replenishing any natural oils lost in your hair and skin underneath.